Chris Visco

-Christina “Chris” Visco (born March 9, 1971) is a businesswoman and retail professional best known for her work in the cannabis industry.
+Christina "Chris" Visco (March 9, 1971 – October 19, 2023) was a businesswoman and retail professional best known for her work in the cannabis industry.

-She is credited with being the first female issued a license for a medical marijuana dispensary in Pennsylvania with her business TerraVida Holistic Centers.
-Today, Visco is widely known for being the CEO of the cannabis multi-state operator (MSO) TerraLeaf which operates in West Virginia, but also has licenses in Illinois and New Jersey.
+She was credited with being the first female issued a license for a medical marijuana dispensary in Pennsylvania with her business TerraVida Holistic Centers.
+Visco was widely known for being the CEO of the cannabis multi-state operator (MSO) TerraLeaf which operates in West Virginia, but also has licenses in Illinois and New Jersey.

-In addition to being an entrepreneur, Visco is active in business groups such as the Women's Business Enterprise National Council (WBENC).
-TerraVida was one of the only cannabis businesses to be certified as a Women’s Business Enterprise (WBE).
-Visco is also a breast cancer survivor.
+In addition to being an entrepreneur, Visco was active in business groups such as the Women's Business Enterprise National Council (WBENC).
+TerraVida was one of the only cannabis businesses to be certified as a Women's Business Enterprise (WBE).
+Visco was also a breast cancer survivor.
 Her illness further motivated her to provide safe access to medical marijuana in Pennsylvania and beyond.
-Visco’s charitable works also include donating to soup kitchens, homeless shelters, and domestic violence centers - as well as helping overturn cannabis convictions.
+Visco's charitable works also include donating to soup kitchens, homeless shelters, and domestic violence centers – as well as helping overturn cannabis convictions.

 Early life

-Visco was born in Philadelphia, Pennsylvania.
-She attended Drexel University.
+Visco attended Drexel University.
+She was the daughter of late Montgomery County Sheriff John P. Durante and Jill Durante Bukata.
+She started smoking weed as a teenager and went to "a lot of Grateful Dead shows".

 Career

-Boscov's Department Store

-In 1991, Visco was hired for a Retail Buyer position at Boscov's Department Store in Reading, Pennsylvania.
-Working at Boscov's Department Store through 1998, Visco conducted a number of duties related to purchasing, merchandising, operations, and marketing.